 How to Make an Appointment

 - Make an appointment for online tutoring by selecting a date and time on our Appointment Calendar.
 (You will need to register with your NetID and password the first time you log in to the Calendar.)

 - Same-day appointments can be made one hour in advance via the Appointment Calendar.

 - So that we are able to help as many students as possible, students are limited to one session per day and three sessions per week.

 Additional Information for Writing Center Sessions

-- If you are working on a group project, your writing assistant can discuss any sections you wrote, but all group members must be present to discuss the entire project.
+- If you are working on a group project, your writing assistant can discuss any sections you wrote; however, we encourage all group members to be present to discuss the entire project.
 The greatest improvement in these projects occurs when the entire group is involved.

 - If you are more than ten minutes late and do not contact us, your appointment time may be given to another student.

 - If you are unable to keep your appointment, please cancel one day in advance via the Appointment Calendar.
 If you must cancel on the day of your appointment, call the KSU Writing Center at (470) 578-6380 (Kennesaw campus) or (470) 578-5005 (Marietta campus).

 - Missing three or more appointments without prior cancellation prohibits you from making appointments for the remainder of the semester.